gfreewind/kernel_net_chart/README.md

 In this repository, I try to describe the details of kernel networks module as many as possible.

 Now there are two flow charts already now.
-1. kernel_skb_path: Describe the skb's flow path
+1. kernel_skb_path: Describe the skb's flow path.
+2. netfilter_path: Describe the netfilter path which skb would go through.
 2. skb_member: Describe the skb's members.

 # kernel_skb_path
 It is the skb path of Linux kernel.
 I would like enlarge the flow always.